lagoproject/DMP/DMP.md

 Metadata:
 - Language syntax: [JSON-LD 1.1, W3C](https://json-ld.org/spec/latest/json-ld/)
 - Main vocabulary: [DCAT-AP2, European Commission](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe), which is a specific profile of [DCAT2, W3C](https://www.w3.org/TR/vocab-dcat-2/) recommended for repositories, content aggregators or data consumers related to the public sector (goverments, rearch centers, funded projects).
 - LAGO vocabulary: It is re-profile of [DCAT-AP2, European Commission](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe), extending the existing classes and adding properties needed for the LAGO computation.
+The [re-profile](/DMP/schema/) and specific [definitions](/DMP/defs) are available at [https://lagoproject.github.io/DMP/](https://lagoproject.github.io/DMP/).

 Data:
-- TBD.
+- Unfortunately, the generated data follow propietary formats.
+- Interesting parameter or summarised results will be extracted from data-sets and then represented in their metadata using terms belonging LAGO vocabulary.

 ####  **Inter-disciplinary interoperability**

 (_Specify whether you will be using standard vocabulary for all data types present in your data set, to allow inter-disciplinary interoperability?
 If not, will you provide mapping to more commonly used ontologies?_)

 In principle, only supports CORSIKA outputs as described in the official documentation, but translating files to standardised formats in the future can be considered.

 ### B.4.
 Increase data re-use (through clarifying licenses):